marksibrahim/Effective-Java-Notes/README.md

 * less memory
 * stylish + more concise

 Example: using the string constructor inside of a loop.

 An effective way to avoid creation of unnecessary objects is to use the Static Factory Method rather than constructors.

 Example: when checking a boolean, rather than creating another boolean, use \`boolean.valueOf\(\)\`

 ### Counter

 This can be tricky when working with mutable data, where you have to keep track of state.
 For immutable elements, err on the side of reuse.

+# Finalizers

+Don't use them.
+Why:

+* There is no guarantee whether it will happen and if it does, when it will happen
+* Risk 'teardown' type functions not happening
+* Leads running out of memory
+* Actually increases run time of program

+Many GUI memory dumps happen to be from people attempting to use finalizers.

+When to use it:

+* As a safety net or to terminate noncritical native resources.